PLEASE SCROLL ALL THE WAY DOWN & MAKE SURE YOU COMPLETE ALL STEPS!

 4. Dogs boarding or in full daycare days take a 2 hour nap to recharge.

 5. We have a handler watching the dogs at all times in daycare and a handler who stays with the dogs at night.

-7. We do a daily Wellness Check on all dogs in our care three times daily and keep track of each dog's well-being.
+6. We do a daily Wellness Check on all dogs in our care multiple times daily and keep track of each dog's well-being.

 We completely understand.
 There is significantly less risk in a small daycare group or in a traditional kennel.
 With smaller groups or kennel, a human handler can focus in on the dogs much more easily, or isolate the dogs to prevent injury.